Meiallu/luck-lib/README.md

 # Luck

-Framework focused on making game development easy and fast on Java.
+Library focused on making game development easy and fast on Java.

 Luck was made with the idea of making game development extremely hassle-free.
-In an extremely quick way to setup, you have the power to change the Framework's code whenever you want, however you want, without much difficulty.
-The tools are there, you just need to use them.
-Feel free to optimize, remove, add functions and framework systems.
+In an extremely quick way to setup.
+Feel free to optimize, remove, add functions and library systems.

 # Setup

-Download the packages from the releases page, then extract them into the "/src" of your project.
+Download the packages, then extract them into the "/src" of your project.
 After that, you will need to create a game instance with ```new Instance("title", width, height);```, this will create the window, the canvas, an initial scene (which you can change) and several others essential systems.
 And that's it!